ANNarchy/ANNarchy/docs/manual/Populations.rst

-For population-wise attributes, you can only specify a single value (float, int or bool depending on the type of the parameter/variable).
+For population-wide attributes, you can only specify a single value (float, int or bool depending on the type of the parameter/variable).
 For neuron-specific attributes, you can provide either:

     * a single value which will be applied to all neurons of the population.